Maladera siwalikiana

 Maladera siwalikiana is a species of beetle of the family Scarabaeidae.
 It is found in the lowlands of Nepal and north-western India (the foot of the Himalayas).

 Description

 Adults reach a length of about 7.7–9.1 mm.
 They have a reddish-brown, oval body.
-The upper surface is mostly dull and glabrous, except for a some setae on the head and the lateral clia of the pronotum and elytra.
+The upper surface is mostly dull and glabrous, except for some setae on the head and the lateral clia of the pronotum and elytra.

 Etymology

 The species is named for its occurrence in the Sivalik Hills.